sdss/robostrategy/docs/sphinx/intro.rst

 Minor things:

- * Why are some targets clearly not taken??
  * Plot desired vs RA
  * Add something to rsAllocation that is just 0 or 1, the field is observed.
  * Use targetid not pk for checking completeness